jeremyneveu/m2-npac-grac/chapters/en/04_astrophysical_emissions.md

 A homogeneous and isotropic universe?
 --------------------------------

 The cosmological models that we have discussed postulate that the universe is homogeneous and isotropic on large scales, i.e. typical distances greater than 100 Mpc.
-Below this characteristic scale, the galaxies observed in large optical surveys are distributed according to the cosmic web.
+Below this characteristic scale, the galaxies observed in wide-field optical surveys are distributed according to the cosmic web.
 The large structures that weave this web formed as a result of the growth of the fluctuations in the CMB.
 Due to the properties of gravitation, an initially ellipsoidal overdensity collapses preferentially along its smallest axis, resulting in a sheet (so called Zel'dovich pancake).
 These sheets can collapse in the form of filaments, which themselves converge towards galaxy clusters.
 The areas not populated by the cosmic web constitute the cosmic voids, which occupy most of space.

 ### Distance from local large-scale structures

 These structures arrange themselves in a network resembling that of soap bubbles.
-A simplified crystallographic representation is given below, with $l$ the characteristic cell size and $w$ the typical diameter of clusters or the cross-section of filaments.
+A simplified crystallographic representation is given below, with $l$ the characteristic cell size and $w$ the typical diameter of clusters, or the cross-section of filaments.
 Cosmological simulations suggest a void occupancy rate of the order of $(1-w/l)³ = 75\%$ (see exercise below).
 Knowing that the characteristic radius of the clusters we observe is $w \approx 1\,$Mpc, we deduce a typical cell size of the order of $l \approx 10\,$Mpc.

 :::{figure} ../../images/bubble_network_2019GReGr..51....9F_ 2022A&A...662A..87O.jpg